Rosacea or acne rosacea is a persistent and chronic skin condition which causes flushing or redness on the face.

 At Palm Clinic we use Elos Galaxy IPL often in conjunction with Coolglide 1064nm NdYag laser.
 Typically over several treatments we see significant improvements in redness and veins associated with rosacea and significant reduction in facial veins.

-Treatments are spaced at least one month apart and typically require 3-6 treatments to achieve acceptable results.
-Most patients with moderate to severe rosacea will require top up treatments over the years.
+Treatments are spaced at least one month apart and typically require 3-5 treatments to achieve acceptable results.
+Most patients with moderate to severe rosacea will require top up treatments to maintain the result over the years.

 There are 4 sub-types of rosacea.